tumido/slack-first/README.md

 ### Ask a question at #support

-If the bot notices a message with a question mark in the `#support` channel's main thread, it will offer the sender to tag the person on call duty for the day.
+If the bot notices a message in the `#support` channel's main thread, it will offer the sender to tag the person on call duty for the day.
 The conversation with this person is opened as a thread to the original message.

 ![support_question](https://raw.githubusercontent.com/tumido/slack-first/main/assets/images/support_question.png)